|Date of Birth

 Norman was granted a Good Conduct Badge in March of 1918.
 In late July he was struck off strength to the Canadian Corps Survey Section.
 Organized in France in May 1918, the Canadian Corps Survey Section, Canadian Engineers, was formed by absorbing the Corps Topographic and Intelligence Observation Sections.
 Duties were mainly flash-spotting and the accurate setting of battery positions.
 In November 1918 Norman was attached to the Canadian Section 3rd Echelon General Headquarters.
 The three echelons were for units that were not part of and didn’t take orders from one of the four Canadian Divisions.
 The 3rd Echelon included ‘transport and other units that remained permanently in the rear of the fighting lines, at base camps, depots, hospitals, etc.’ In February of 1919 Norman was transferred to the Canadian Records List, remaining attached to the 3rd Echelon.
 On the first of March he was promoted to Corporal in France.
 In May he was taken on strength with the Canadian Record Office and appointed Acting Sergeant at Witley that June.
 Returning to Canada in early July, Norman was discharged from service due to demobilization on the 12th in Montreal.

 After the war Norman returned to Winnipeg to work for the Atlas Insurance Company.
 It is likely that he and Gerrie moved to Chicago and that the marriage ended in divorce as they both later remarried in Chicago, Norman in 1926.
 Norman’s second wife Josephine Sidebottom was the daughter of Reynold and Annie Sidebottom and had been born in 1901 in Medicine Hat, Alberta.
 By the early 1930’s Norman and Josephine had opened a tourist camp, Sioux Point Lodge, near Sioux Narrows in northwestern Ontario.
-Later renamed Red Indian Lodge, the camp is still in operation today.
+Later renamed Red Indian Lodge, the camp operated up until the fall of 2017.
 He also had the first store in Sioux Narrows where later the Northland Camp and Restaurant was built.
 Norman was a member of the Northern Light Masonic Lodge, the Carleton Club, and Pine Ridge Golf Club in Winnipeg.
 He was also a member of the St Stephens Broadway Church.

 Predeceased by Josephine in 1937, Norman died on 22 June 1938 at the lodge.
 At the time of his death he was survived by his mother Winnifred of Winnipeg, brothers John of Toronto and Nelson of Winnipeg, and sisters Dorothy (Robert) McRae and Lucille of Winnipeg and Winnie (Frank) Lindsay of Whitefish Bay, Sioux Narrows.
 Josephine and Norman are interred in the Lake of the Woods Cemetery in Kenora.